ADVERTISEMENT

 Gastroesophageal Reflux Disease: Signs and Symptoms,Treatment,Complications

-Gastroesophageal reflux disease (GERD) occurs due to the gastric acid refluxing back up the esophagus (food pipe).
+Gastroesophageal reflux disease (GERD) occurs due to gastric acid refluxing back up the esophagus (food pipe).
+It is commonly observed in individuals with irregular food habits.
+It causes acid reflux, which may result in tooth erosion and a burning sensation in the esophageal tract.

-• Heartburn or pain in the chest or upper abdomen, which is more pronounced, on lying down with a full stomach.
+Heartburn, chest pain, or upper abdomen pain is more pronounced when lying with a full stomach.

 • Nausea.